 Call the doctor if you experience discharge, redness, swelling or fever while your wart is healing.
 Any of these symptoms could be a sign of infection.

 Treatment After Removal of the Wart

-Warts are a thickening of the skin caused by a virus called the human ... do not pick it; a blister should...
+Warts are a thickening of the skin caused by a virus called the human papilloma virus, or HPV, reports Drugs.com, a website...

 How to Stop Pain From Wart Freezing

 Warts are ugly skin infections that typically show up on the hands, feet or genitals.
 One of the most common ways to...

 How to Know If a Plantar Wart Is Healing?

 A plantar wart is a common growth, caused by the human papillomavirus, that appears on the bottom of the foot.
 It is...